 Randy Knol’s epic dinosaur collection would make many 5-year-olds jealous.
 He first started collecting the toys after receiving a Flintstones playset for Christmas in the 1960s.
-Today, he estimates he has “probably about five or six thousand” dinosaur figures scattered in bags, boxes, and Tupperware containers around his house.
+Today, he estimates he has “probably about five or six thousand” dinosaur figures scattered in bags, boxes, and plastic containers around his house.
 His collection has yet to be verified by the Guinness World Records committee, but there's a good chance his is the largest.
 He told Smithsonian, “I knew a couple of collectors who had more but they're all dead now.”

 6. DO NOT DISTURB SIGNS

 Some people who like to travel buy T-shirts, snow globes, or key chains to remember the places they’ve been.
 Rainer Weichert enjoys bringing back “Do Not Disturb” signs to his home in Germany instead.
 As of 2014, his record-breaking collection included at least 11,570 signs gathered from hotels, cruise ships, and airplanes in 188 countries.
 A couple of his more valuable items are a sign from the 1936 Olympic Village in Berlin and a 106-year-old sign from the General Brock Hotel in Canada.